Minor2CCh/minium_minor_edition/README.md

 It is more powerful than Easy Grinder, and mobs that fall due to this damage drop loot from player kills, such as blazes.

+- Iris Quartz Grinder

+Deals the same damage as the Advanced Grinder, but Looting X is always applied.
+When Farmer's Delight is installed, damage is treated as if caused by a knife.

 - Easy Conveyor

 This is a block that moves the Mob in the direction it is placed.
 Mob will not spawn on this block.

+- Minium Passable Glass

+A block that players can pass through, but other mobs and entities recognize as a wall.

+- Minium Touchable Glass

+A block that players can touch, but other mobs and entities pass through.
+Rain also passes through it.

+- Temporally Block

+A block that can be placed using the Temporally Block Placer.
+Enchanting the Temporally Block Placer allows you to control how long the block persists or whether it disappears at all.

+- Minium Anvil

+Its effects are the same as the vanilla anvil.

 ## Compatible MOD